brantondemoss/brantondemoss.github.io/writing/kata.md

 Supervised learning is a little better: if we were to build a CNN to classify pictures of dogs, each training example would consist of an image and a human-made correct label that would only be backpropagated through a single image.
 The per-sample information density is much greater, and the label noise non-existent (unless the human has mislabeled the image!).
 Supervised learning generally requires far fewer examples than reinforcement learning to achieve good performance.

 Finally there's what Yann calls "self-supervised" learning, in which "the system learns to predict part of its input from other parts of its input"[^22].
-The idea is that the unstructured input data contains far more information than any supervised labels ever could, and so finding ways to cleverly predict parts of the input results in much better learning efficiency, and enables using a much larger set of unlabaled data.
+The idea is that the unstructured input data contains far more information than any supervised labels ever could, and so finding ways to cleverly predict parts of the input results in much better learning efficiency, and enables using a much larger set of unlabeled data.

 A fun recent example of successful self-supervised learning is monocular depth estimation[^23].